← Back to Blog

 Each initiative on the roadmap should answer four questions:

 What outcome does this create?
 Not what it does, but what changes in the business when it ships.
-If the answer can't be expressed as a measurable business result, the initiative isn't ready for the roadmap.
+If the answer can't be expressed as a measurable result, the initiative isn't ready for the roadmap.

 Strategy Is Saying No